devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/development-cycle-time.md

 - Decompose work so it can be delivered in smaller increments and by more team members.
 - Identify and remove process waste, handoffs, and delays in the construction process.
 - Improve testing efficiency for more rapid feedback loops.
-- Automate and standardize the build.
+- Automate and standardize the build and deploy pipeline.

 ### How is it gamed?

 - Move things to "Done" status that are not in production.
 - Move items directly from "Backlog" to "Done" after deploying to production.
-- Split work into tasks that must be completed before work can be delivered (development task, testing task, etc.).
+- Split work into functional tasks that should be considered part of development (development task, testing task, etc.).

 ### When over-driven, what metrics are impacted?